 A1C result is available in percentage.
 Thus, difficult to understand and relate it to the self-monitoring blood glucose level.
 Thus healthcare professionals coin a new term called estimated average glucose eAG.
-It could give their patients A1C result in an easy to understandable terms.
+It could give their patients A1C result in an easy to understand terms.

 Is Hba1c an average of blood glucose levels?